 So I go in for a dip in my “Caribbean Lap Pool”, and after watching these guys working this hard in the sun and heat, head back to the Cabana for a tall cool one.

 Took this photo of our lot this morning during my swim time, in crystal clear warm water.

 So let me tell you how utilities work here in Belize, at least here in Maya Beach.
 I’m lucky that my Realtor that helped me find and purchase my beach lot knew everything about the area.
 When I was looking by myself back in November of 2015 for a lot to purchase, Donna told me there was no water available to homes north of the Plantation.
 You had to have it delivered or live on rain water collection.
 Here in Maya Beach, we have access to public/private water supply from the Plantation Resort, where the water supply ends.
 So I went to the front desk of the resort and asked for the “water girl” ;).
 After filling out paperwork, paying $300 BZ ($150 U.S), and agreeing to pay the $30 a month ($15 U.S.) for my water, they would install the meter and water within 3 days.

 I just have to say, having water is extremely important here in Belize, just as is bug spray!

 That thing on the left (no pun), that’s the pedestal I’m talking about.

-Stay tuned for my continues posting, to include the arrival of the Cabana this Friday, shopping trip to Dangriga for bathroom tiles, then on to Belmopan for major appliances and assorted hardware.
+Stay tuned for my continues posting, to include the arrival of the Cabana this Friday, a shopping trip to Dangriga for bathroom tiles, then on to Belmopan for major appliances and assorted hardware.
 Should be pretty interesting.
-Plus I will give you some updates of new bars and restaurants along the way, because whats a buddy for anyway?
+Plus I will give you some updates of new bars and restaurants along the way because let’s understand, that’s what a buddy is for anyway?